oracle/graal/docs/reference-manual/embedding/embed-languages.md

 If a matching library is not available, creation of the engine will fail.

 Only one language library can be loaded during GraalVM's lifetime.
-This means that the first isolated engine that is created sets the default for the remainder of the execution: if an isolated engine with solely Javascript was created first, only Javascript will be available in isolated languages.
+This means that the first isolated engine that is created sets the default for the remainder of the execution: if an isolated engine with solely Javascript was created first, only Javascript will be available in isolated engines.

-### Passing Native Image Runtime Options
+### Setting the heap size

 Engines running in an isolate can make use of [native image runtime options](../native-image/HostedvsRuntimeOptions.md) by passing `--engine.IsolateOption.<option>` to the engine builder.
 For example, this can be used to limit the maximum heap memory used by an engine by setting the maximum heap size for the isolate via `--engine.IsolateOption.MaxHeapSize=128m`: